kaustubhhakim/atmodeller/docs/development.rst

     pytest

 in the root directory of *Atmodeller*.
-Please add more tests if you add new features.
+Please add a corresponding unit test for new features that you develop.